Newly Elected Municipal Officials:

-The Newly Elected Officials Course provides in-depth instruction for local officials immediately after the General Election, starting on November 18, 2017.
-Among its benefits are:
+The Newly Elected Officials Course (NEOC) provides in-depth instruction for local officials immediately after the General Election, beginning Saturday, November 18, 2017.
+Here's a brief selection of how NEOC ups your game while in office:

-The Newly Elected Officials Course is presented by the Local Government Academy, an independent non-partisan organization serving southwestern Pennsylvania since 1983.
-It is the most comprehensive course for newly elected officials in Pennsylvania.
+The Newly Elected Officials Course is presented by Local Government Academy, an independent, non-partisan organization serving southwestern Pennsylvania since 1983.

 Opening Day of the 2017-2018 Newly Elected Officials Course is Saturday, November 18, 2017, beginning at 9 a.m. at the Pittsburgh Rivers Club.
-Registration options include the full course or abbreviated versions.
-Opening Day registration is available for $30 and elected officials may upgrade until January 5, 2018.
+Registration options include the full Certificate Program or a Saturdays Only Program.
+Opening Day registration is available for $30, and elected officials may upgrade to a full NEOC program until January 5, 2018.

 Introduction to Serving on a Local Governing Board

-Specifically for local elected officials in Pennsylvania, the Newly Elected Officials Course increases the knowledge and skills of participants so that they may serve the public more effectively.
-The course combines both the legal and technical aspects of governing with programs designed to improve the policy-making abilities of individuals and organizations.
+Designed specifically for local elected officials in Pennsylvania, NEOC builds a solid foundation of knowledge and skills of participants so that they may serve the public more effectively and get the job done.
+The course combines both the legal and technical aspects of governing with programs designed to improve policy-making abilities.

-Instructors include leaders from local, county and state government, professors from area colleges and universities and specialists from both the public and private sectors.
+Instructors include leaders from local, county and state government, professors from area colleges and universities, and specialists from both the public and private sectors — experts from every field.
+Sessions touch on everything an official needs to know:

 - The legislative process